mattjacobs23/MisInfo/README.md

 dvc repro train-random-forest
 ```

+You can also enter extra parameters for the model in the configuration file, found in config/random_forest.json.

 Your output should look something like the following:
 ```
 INFO - 2021-03-15 18:04:40,389 - feature_eng.py - Creating featurizer from scratch...